-Turn heads with these spooky Halloween printable cutouts.
+Turn heads with these spooky Halloween knife block cutouts!

 They are super easy to make… and will give your kitchen a wonderfully ghoulish vibe.

-You can make them from scratch, or use my printable artwork (link below)… making them the perfect last minute Halloween decor idea!
+You can make them from scratch, or use my printable artwork… making them the perfect last minute Halloween decor idea!

 Step by step guide

 This is a great project for the kids… well, the drawing part, Mommy or Daddy will need to handle the knives!

 If drawing is not for you, download the printable artwork by signing up below…

 Subscribe now to get the FREE printable artwork... as well as:

 BOO!
 Let’s get going…